keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 Germany, but in the United States.
 There is a link to the United States.
 A link to Russia <span class="page-ref">166</span>

+>“All right. **Mauve: that’s in the pattern**.
+The invention of mauve, the coming to your level of the color mauve.
+Are you listening, Generaldirektor?”
+“I am listening, Herr Rathenau,” replies Smaragd of IG Farben.
+“Tyrian purple, alizarin and indigo, other coal-tar dyes are here, but the important one is mauve.
+William Perkin discovered it in England, but he was trained by Hofmann, who was trained by Liebig.
+There is a succession involved.
+If it is karmic it’s only in a very limited sense... another Englishman, Herbert Ganister, and the generation of chemists he trained....<span class="page-ref">166</span>
+{: .mauvine}

 [Ganister/Canister <span class="etym etym-basf"> ganister = tough quartzite stone from the coal regions of England; lining of furnances</span>  is fictional but represents the move from the English discovery in the German academic chemical lineage to a German chemical industry (link the the Nature Article I found)]

 [There's a whole set of entries as people as stones](https://gravitys-rainbow.pynchonwiki.com/wiki/index.php?title=Stones)